Social Icons

 Directed by Kurt Wimmer

-The movie's setting is very similar to Nineteen Eighty-Four a novel by George Orwell, but the story differs.
-Set in the 21st century after World War III, which somehow this present world has found a way not to get sucked into.
-In a totalitarian state called Libiria (setup by survivors of World War III) has all emotions and emotionally stimulating objects forbidden.
-To enforce this rule of living with no emotions a daily dose of a psychopharmaceutic drug called Prozium II is to be used by the people.
+The movie’s setting is reminiscent of George Orwell’s Nineteen Eighty-Four, but the story is different.
+Set in the 21st century after World War III (which, somehow, our present world has avoided), the totalitarian state of Libiria—founded by survivors of the war—has banned all emotions and emotionally stimulating objects.
+To enforce this emotionless existence, citizens are required to take a daily dose of a psychopharmaceutical drug called Prozium II.

-The city is governed by the Tetragrammaton Council which is led by someone called Father, who communicates propaganda to the people.
+The city is governed by the Tetragrammaton Council, led by a figure known as Father, who communicates propaganda to the people.

-John's wife, Viviana, was executed four years prior to the now as a Sense Offender.
-John did nothing to help her when his home was raided and she was captured.
-The incident made him single parent to a son and a daughter.
+John’s wife, Viviana, was executed four years earlier as a Sense Offender.
+When his home was raided and she was captured, John did nothing to save her, leaving him a single parent to their son and daughter.

-During a raid to capture and kill some group resistance to the new order, John found out that his partner was also a Sense Offender.
-His partner stole a book of poems, when John tracks him down his partner refused to be captured and John had to kill him.
-John mistakenly missed a dosage of his drug before going for on another raid and that is when things started to become clearer to him.
-He starts to question everything and before long he was a problem that needed to be eliminated.
+During a raid to capture and kill a group resisting the new order, John discovers that his partner is also a Sense Offender.
+His partner steals a book of poems, and when John tracks him down, the partner refuses to be captured, forcing John to kill him.
+Around the same time, John accidentally misses a dose of his medication before another raid, and that’s when things start to change for him.
+He begins to question everything, and soon, he becomes a problem that needs to be eliminated.
+Add to that, he needs to keep himself acting to be on the drug for his work and family.

 Uncut Gems (2019)